 The recent COP27 negotiations also saw an increase in countries committing to net zero emissions targets.

-If you would like to find out more about net zero carbon, please check out our free resources:
+If you would like to find out more about net zero carbon, please check out our blog and free downloadable resources:

 • Article: Carbon Neutral vs. Net Zero: What's the Difference?